DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 claims.
 May this book help the Internet survive singular interests and contribute to it remaining a truly global space for humanity.

-# I. From the Abolition of Space to the Emergence of Territory
+# Chapter 1.
+From the Abolition of Space to the Emergence of Territory

 The Internet presents a paradox that is difficult to understand and that has resulted in many misconceptions.
 The Internet is both abolishing